dalen/ssh-auth-github/README.md

 It only fetches the first 100 users in the team and the first 100 keys for each user.
 It does not yet attempt to do pagination to fetch more than that.

-There is no caching, so you might run in to request limits.
+There is no caching, so you might run in to GitHub request limits.
+At the point of writing the limit is roughly 500,000 public keys per hour.
+So how many login attempts that translates into depends on the size of your team.

 A simple way to do caching is to run this as a cron job and write out the results to the `authorized_keys` file, instead of running it as a `AuthorizedKeysCommand`.